emrecanacikgoz/MNIST_CNN-Acc_99.7/README.md

 This is a part of compeatation from Kaggle.

 --TensorFlow Version--
-In Tf version, Data Augmentation and Dropout techniques are used, please check notebook for details.
-Results => Training: 99.7% Validation: 99.5%
+In Tf version, Data Augmentation and Dropout techniques are used, please check notebook for details. \n Results => Training: 99.7% Validation: 99.5%
 GPU support from Colab